Best Places to Travel After the Coronavirus Quarantine

 Phase 2 of the island’s new responsible approach to tourism will commence on August 1, 2020, with details to be revealed in the weeks ahead.
 For more information on St. Lucia’s reopening plans, visit stlucia.org/covid-19.

-Antigua
+4. Antigua

 What to Expect

 Antigua will allow flights from the United States to recommence on June 4, with an American Airlines flight from Miami on that date and New York flights expected later in the summer.
+Travelers need to provide the following:

-• Provide proof of a negative COVID-19 test upon arrival at the airport.
+• Provide proof of a negative Covid-19 test upon arrival at the airport.

-• Practice Social Distancing
+• Practice social distancing.

-• Wear masks in public
+• Wear masks in public.

 In order to protect locals and travelers, the government will implement new processes, including building in breaks for taxi drivers to wash their hands at hotels after dropping off passengers.

-Portugal
+5. Portugal

-Portugal is one of my favorite countries.
-It has beautiful islands like the Azores and Madeira where you can hike, sail, swim and whale watch.
-On the mainland the Northern city of Porto, the birthplace of Port is a medieval looking city with beautiful tiled buildings, river boats and a charming downtown.
-To the East you have the Douro Valley where you can spend days tasting wine in the countryside, or sail down the Douro River stopping to taste Port and Wine while dining at small restaurants and enjoying the beautiful scenery.
-In Lisbon you can shop, sightsee, tour castles and get a taste of city life, and for surfers you can head to the southern beach cities for an all out week of sand and surf.
+To the east, you have the Douro Valley, where you can spend days tasting wine in the countryside, or sail down the Douro River with stops to taste Port and wine while dining at small restaurants and enjoying the beautiful scenery.
+In Lisbon, you can shop, sightsee, tour castles, and get a taste of city life, and for surfers, you can head to the southern beach cities for an all-out week of sand and surf.
 You can read more about Portugal in my various travel guides from my visits there.

 What to Expect:

-May 2 marked the end of Portugal’s state of emergency since the country went into lockdown on March 14.
+May 2 marked the end of Portugal’s state of emergency since the country went into lockdown on March 14, 2020.
 Hotels in Portugal are making plans to reopen in July with smaller hotels slated to open first, and TAP, the national air carrier, is planning to resume some U.S. flights in June.
 Turismo de Portugal, the country’s tourism marketing arm, has developed a “Clean and Safe” certification to verify that hotels and other tourism businesses are respecting public health and hygiene measures.
-According to the Tourism Department travelers from Shengen countries, the E.U minus Spain and Italy, Canada, Brazel and the US can travel there without restrictions.
+According to the Tourism Department, travelers from Shengen countries, the E.U minus Spain and Italy, Canada, Brazel and the U.S., can travel there without restrictions.
 Masks are required on public transportation and recommended elsewhere, as is social distancing.

 Share, Pin & Comment